 EMWD customers only receive water that meets the federal and state primary drinking water standards.

 How do I know what data I am supposed to look at in the CCR?

 EMWD’s service area is so large that many different sources of water are needed to meet the demand for water.

 It can be confusing to know what water is being delivered to your home.
 Therefore, the CCR chart data has been broken down, first into specific communities, then into the different sources supplying those communities.
 First, find your city at the top of the data chart, then under your city name there will be a column for each water source contributing to the supply.
 It is important to note that many water sources can supply your location.
-Below the source name is the water quality data for each regulated constituent.
+Below the source name is the water quality data.